AES Program Policies

 Prior to registering for the next semester, students who intend to enroll in less than 15 UT Dallas credit hours may petition to be exempt from being placed on probation.

 To request an exemption to the AES program hours requirement, students need to submit the Request for Exemption to Hours Form (NetID and password required to access).
 Please fill out all form fields as complete as possible.
 Help for each form field is available by mousing over the [?] icon.
-If you have any questions about completing the form, or would like a paper copy of the form, please contact the AES program office at 972-883-6708.
+If you have any questions about completing the form please contact the AES program office at 972-883-6708.

 PLEASE NOTE: A reduction in credit hours may impact other financial aid students may be receiving.
 For example, some loans, other institutional and third party scholarships, and grants may require the completion of a minimum number of credit hours.
 Students receiving other forms of financial assistance should contact the Office of Financial Aid before submitting the AES Exemption to Hours Form.